Károli Gáspár University of the Reformed Church in Hungary: Faculties

+There is also the Faculty of Economics, Health Sciences and Social Studies.

 The new campus of the KRE will be built in the vicinity of Markusovszky Square with state and church funding, and will accommodate the Faculty of Law and the Institute of Psychology, which will simultaneously host more than 2,000 students.
 The Reformed Church of Hungary announced previously an open architectural competition for the design of the new campus in Ferencváros.
 Total of 42 architectural firms submitted their proposals.
 The winning entry was selected by a jury of experts from Archikon Architects, Budapest.

 Accommodation

 Károli University has dormitories and residence halls for full-time students.
 The University also offers international students accommodation possibilities.
 The University is in partnership with two student dormitories in Budapest: